-The following represents a new direction in the overall attendance and grading policies that apply to ALL ensembles offered for credit or numeric grade by the School of Music.
+The following represents a new direction in the overall attendance and grading policies that apply to ALL ensembles offered for credit or numeric grade by the Conservatory of Music.

-- Attendance at all rehearsals and all performances is mandatory.
-Unlike a lecture class where your absence might not be noticed, your absence from a rehearsal ruins the learning experience for your peers. - Prompt and timely arrival at the scheduled time for rehearsals and performances is mandatory.
+- Attendance at all rehearsals and all performances is mandatory and will be recorded.
+Unlike a lecture class where your absence might not be noticed, your absence from a rehearsal diminishes the learning experience for you and your peers and will be reflected in your course grade. - Prompt and timely arrival at the scheduled time for rehearsals and performances is mandatory.
 Arrival after the beginning of the rehearsal or call time (performance) constitutes a late arrival.
-Two late arrivals are equivalent to one unexcused rehearsal. - All materials (folders, music, pencils, instruments, mutes, etc.) required for rehearsals and/or performances will be in evidence as required by the director of the ensemble. - Attendance and timely arrival will be recorded at each rehearsal and each performance. - Reasons for late arrivals and/or absences will be given in writing to the attendance monitor for each ensemble.
-The Health Center or personal physician must document in writing any illness that removes a student from the ensemble rehearsal or performance.
-Please note that beginning this academic year, there will be a \$10 fee for each visit to the Health Center.
+Two late arrivals are equivalent to one unexcused rehearsal. - All materials (folders, music, pencils, instruments, mutes, etc.) required for rehearsals and/or performances will be in evidence as required by the director of the ensemble. - Attendance and timely arrival will be recorded at each rehearsal and each performance. - Reasons for late arrivals and/or absences will be submitted in writing to the Ensemble Excuse Committee. - A personal physician (or Urgent Care Center) must document in writing an illness that removes a student from the ensemble rehearsal or performance.
+Since the Health Center is no longer able to assess a student's illness and provide documentation for that illness, a signed note from the Dean's office, Provost's office or President Newkirk's office will also suffice.